felixhagspiel/webrtc-tutorial/server-tutorial.md

 #### Note: As this is a full-duplex permanent connection, we do not have to wait for request from the user like you have to when using regular HTTP.
 We can send messages to the user whenever we want.
 This is one of the big advantages of websockets.

 And voilà, the room is created.

-Now we see what happens when someone wants to join our room.
+Now let's see what happens when someone wants to join our room.

-### `case 'offer'`:
+### offer

 When a user wants to enter our room, he has to have the room-id first, so you have to pass it to him somehow (IM, email, phone, etc ...).
 Of course you could show all available room-ID's on the login-page, but then everyone could join your room, not just your friend.
 So after he clicked on the `join room`-button, the server receives a message with the type `offer`.
 It checks then if a room by that ID is present and if the partnerConnection is empty.
 If not it will send an error to the user.
 If it is free the connection will be stored as partnerConnection inside the rooms-object: